nest/nest-simulator/doc/htmldoc/hpc/benchmarking.rst

 .. seealso::

-   When compiling NEST to perform benchmarks, see :ref:`our cmake options <benchmark_cmake>` for improved performance and energy saving.
+   When compiling NEST to perform benchmarks, see :ref:`our cmake options <performance_cmake>` for improved performance and energy saving.

 beNNch
 ~~~~~~